NatashaKhotkina/Python_BI_2022/README.md

 + Filter reads by their quality;
 + Filter reads by their length;
 + Save filtered and failed reads to different files.

+## Homework 3.
+Virtual environment.
+Programmer Mikhail became extremely interested in virtual environments and decided to explore them in more detail.
+After many years of research, he published the article and even attached the code on GitHub (https://github.com/krglkvrmn/Virtual_environment_research).
+Mikhail claims that anyone can easily reproduce his results.
+However, in practice, it turned out that Mikhail’s code cannot be run by other people.
+[Here](https://github.com/NatashaKhotkina/Python_BI_2022/tree/main/homework_3) you can find requirements.txt file and instructions for running Mikhail's script [pain.py](https://github.com/NatashaKhotkina/Python_BI_2022/blob/main/homework_3/pain.py).